mailgun/documentation/source/api-email-preview.rst

  ====================== ========================================================
- from                   The starting point of your test date range. to                     The ending point of your test date range. subject                The "subject" field of returned tests must contain the exact string.
+ from                   The starting point of your test date range. to                     The ending point of your test date range. subject                The ``subject`` field of returned tests must contain the exact string.
 This search is case-insensitive. results                The number of results to return.
 Must be between 1 and 200.
 The default value is 50. page                   The page number.
 If you submit a number higher than the number of pages in the data, an empty array will be returned.
 The default value is 1.
  ====================== ========================================================